CSU-Mexico/HackathonMexico22Temp/README.md

 3. After your new repository is created, wait about 20 seconds, then refresh the page.
 Follow the step-by-step recomendations in the new repository's README.
 <!--endstep0-->

+Using Design thinking could be useful to develop your ideas for your project, this only an approach, a guide; exists several techniques that you can use.

 <!--Step 1-->
 <details id=1 >